ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/refinfra-debug/debugging-bl33-uefi-5.md

 Older versions of Arm Development Studio have [BETA] support for DWARF 5 formats.
 EDK2 builds the debug files in DWARF 5 format.

-In order to properly load the debug files, follow the instructions [here](https://developer.arm.com/documentation/101470/2023-0/Reference/Standards-compliance-in-Arm-Debugger)
+In order to load the debug files properly, follow the instructions [here](https://developer.arm.com/documentation/101470/2023-0/Reference/Standards-compliance-in-Arm-Debugger).

 These instructions state that you must enable the LLVM DWARF parser to use DWARF 5 format.
 To enable the LLVM DWARF parser, do the following.